unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Elemental Demise_**.
 If the efreeti dies, its body disintegrates in a flash of fire and puff of smoke, leaving behind only equipment the efreeti was wearing or carrying.

-**_Innate Techcasting_**.
-The efreeti’s innate Techcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
-It can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The efreeti’s innate Tekcasting ability is Charisma (tek skill save DC 15, +7 to hit with tek skill attacks).
+It can innately cast the following tek skills, requiring no material components:

-At will: _detect magic_
+At will: _detect tek_
 3/day: _enlarge/reduce_, _tongues_
 1/day each: _conjure elemental_ (fire elemental only), _gaseous form, invisibility_, _major image_, _plane shift_, _wall of fire_